nriddiford/Investigating-structural-variation-in-cancer-genomes/cigar_compare/README.md

 # cigar_compare.pl

-This program comapres cigars from reads that are tagged as mapping to multiple genome.
+This program comapres cigars from reads that are tagged as mapping to multiple genomes.
+  * If the alternative alignment has a higher match value it will be treated as contamination and filtered out.
+  * If the alternative alignment has a lower match value it will be kept.

 # Input